Rahul-Dey12/Movie-List/README.md

 - **Paging 3**: For handling large datasets with pagination.
 - **Coroutines**: For asynchronous programming.
 - **Coil**: For image loading
+- **Mockito**: For creating mock objects and verifying interactions in tests.

 ## Key Values Demonstrated
 - **Performance**: The app leverages Retrofit for efficient network operations and Paging 3 to handle large datasets with smooth pagination.
 The UI is built with Jetpack Compose, which ensures a responsive and performant user experience.